 - Orthodontics to help move your teeth into optimal positions

 - Restoring lost gum tissue or bone in preparation for dental implants

 - Placing dental implants to support one or more missing teeth

-- Placing permanent restorations like crowns, veneers, bridges and inlays and onlays
+- Placing permanent restorations like crowns, porcelain teeth veneers, bridges and inlays and onlays

 One of the most common, effective, and cost-conscious procedures involves implant dentures.
 Multiple fixtures can be used to restore an entire arch of upper or lower teeth.
 You can replace both arches.
 Dental implants can hold a fixed or removable denture in place.
 This provides patients with teeth that are worlds apart from traditional dentures.

 A crown, placed over your cap will support a fixed denture.
 Gum tissue helps create a more natural appearance.
 This gum tissue, made from ceramic materials, matches the crowns.
 Only a dentist can attach and remove fixed dentures.